DIY 5 Minute Framed Print Mockup

 If the Frame Fits

 You probably know that you can find a wide range of free mock-ups online.
 But when it comes to custom framed prints like the ones that we offer here at FinerWorks, the shoe doesn’t always fit.
-Paying for someone to create them for you, or, if you are more “hands-on”, purchasing reusable mock-up templates are two go-to options.
+Paying for someone to create them for you or, if you are more “hands-on”, purchasing reusable mock-up templates are two go-to options.
 If you have the funds, then hey, why not?
 But there’s that lingering issue of possible misrepresentation, and that’s where The DIY Frame Mock-up in Less than 5 Minutes comes in.
 But stay with me just a little longer.
 There’s one more thing to take into consideration.

 Fact: Most framed print mock-ups inaccurately portray molding width and scale.

 If you’re still with me, then that means you want a solution.
-Whether it be a lower overhead, quicker workflow, better or more accurate renderings of framed prints… whatever the reason, I promise I’ll make this worth your while.
+Whether it be a lower overhead, quicker workflow, or better or more accurate renderings of framed prints… whatever the reason, I promise I’ll make this worth your while.

 Without further adieu, I give you…

-The DIY Framed Print Mock-up in Less than 5 Minutes
+The DIY Framed Print Mock-up in Less Than 5 Minutes

 You will need the following to create your mock-up